YinhaoHu/YinhaoHu/README.md

 Hi there!
 I'm Hoo, an undergrad student in Computer Science and Technology since 2022.
-I'm currently working as a Cloud Storage Engineer at Xiaohongshu.
 I'm really into distributed data systems.
 Feel free to reach out to me on WeChat: Hoo32993.
 If you want to know more about me, check out About Me.